-At the exhibition she worked with several artist/engineers (John Hansen, Bush Video, Phil Connor, Greg Schiemer, Chris Ellyard and Iain McLeod) and three other dancers (Helen Herbertson, Wayne Nicol and Brian Coughran [I think]).
+At the exhibition she worked with several artist/engineers (John Hansen, Bush Video, Phil Connor, Greg Schiemer, Chris Ellyard and Iain McLeod) and three other dancers (Helen Herbertson, Wayne Nicol and Brian Coughran]).
 Here the voltage output from the floors didn’t actually drive the audio synthesiser, it drove a live computer graphic drawing of the dancers’ activity on the floors.
 Philippa and her dancers performed regularly during the week long event.

 Cullen had a strong interest in the work of Sri Aurobindo and his ashram “Auroville” in India, having visited there on her way back from Europe.
 She had been feeling somewhat alienated from the computerised interactive work and wanted to go back to India.
-On her way she spent some time in Adelaide at the Elder Coservatorium, and came back to Sydney to prepare for her trip to India.
+On her way she spent some time in Adelaide at the Elder Coservatorium, and then came back to Sydney to prepare for her trip to India.

 Her whole life was too big and she gave everything she had to the diverse culture of artists, musicians and technicians she inhabited, but she had had a period of roughly six extraordinary years during which she developed, with the support of a diverse group of musicians, dancers and electronics engineers, perhaps the most technically sophisticated interactive system of the period, and which may not have been surpassed since.